 Phone: (417) 873-6971

-Dr. Carroll has taught invertebrate zoology, limnology, cell biology, undergraduate research, advanced ecological studies, and marine biology.
-Dr. Carroll has maintained an active research program which explores the community and ecosystem dynamics of karst springs in the Ozarks Region of Southwest Missouri.
+Dr. Carroll has maintained an active research program which explores the community and ecosystem dynamics of karst springs and underwater karst caves in the Ozarks Region of Southwest Missouri.
 Additionally, Dr. Carroll has traveled internationally with dozens of students to Roatan, Honduras and Bonaire, Netherlands Antilles to study coral reef ecosystems.
 Dr. Carroll enjoys using field, experimental, and descriptive techniques to answer primary and applied ecological questions.

 "Rainboots for Roatan" - Study Abroad Service at Drury University